-Vegan omega-3 is usually algae-derived and fish-free, while fish oil offers the widest EPA/DHA product range.
+Vegan Omega-3 is usually algae-derived and fish-free, while fish oil offers the widest EPA/DHA product range.
 The decision is mostly about source preference, DHA/EPA balance, allergens, and capsule or serving fit.

 Decision table